tareqimbasher/docproc/docs/compose/README.md

 ]
 ------BOUNDRYNAME--
 ```

-> The above request would split a PDF document into multiple documents, one per page.
+> This request would split a PDF document into multiple documents, one per page.

 #### Multipart Form Data